Communication accommodation theory: Communication between old and young people in various relationships

 Giles has studied the interaction of young and elderly persons in business settings using communication accommodation as a theoretical framework.
 Findings demonstrated that elderly persons tend to be less accommodating than their younger counterparts.
 Findings also demonstrated that, for example, in business settings, one is much more likely to accommodate and converge to the language of a superior, such as a manager, than to someone with less or equal amount of superiority, such as a co-worker.
 While several other factors came into play, convergence, and divergence portions of this theory were used in interpreting and explain this phenomenon.

 The prevalence of and consequences for ageism and ageist language in intergenerational interactions in health care contexts such as hospitals and long-term care facilities have also been discussed.
 Factors such as negative ageist stereotypes and unique features of the older adult patient-physician interaction can result in miscommunication between physicians and patients.
 Moreover, individuals are more likely to use patronizing language styles, to evaluate patronizing communication positively, and less likely to respond assertively to ageist language in hospital settings than in community dwellings.
 In the domain of mental health care for older individuals, research also suggests that the elderly are systematically disadvantaged when interacting with mental health professionals.

+Generation Z

+Additionally, more research has been done with a focus on Gen Z as they enter the workforce with Gen Y and Millennials.
+Due to the generational differences in how they communicate compared to the latter, it raises questions on how communication accommodation influences these dynamics.
+In 2021, Carradini and Janssen looked at Gen Z's communication habits and expectations in the workplace.
+They found that they hold different attitudes towards personal preferences, professional behaviors, self-efficacy of technology use, and ideas surrounding work-life balance.
+Their findings suggests that their ability to adapt to the socially accepted norm in these workplaces will slow communication, and perhaps lead to divergence amongst them, but also give way to positive changes.
+With generational gaps at play, it can lead to ineffective communication practices, which can hurt businesses and slow relationship building.
+In 2020, Bredbenner and Parcell found that Gen Z prefer face-to-face communication with leadership in the workplace verses digital communication.
+Yet, when analyzing digital communication, they found that the older generations will accommodate Gen Z by using text messaging.
+This is a promising find given the increase of millennials entering leadership positions.
+With levels of engagement an important factor for workplace cohesiveness, it calls for transparent communication between employees and those who manage them.
+In 2019, Natalie Kompa focused her thesis on this exact ideal, finding that Gen Z's commitment to their organizations, trust, job satisfaction, and feelings of control mutuality, were highly correlated with communication transparency.
+Moreover, the older generations need to accommodate the younger generations communication styles and preferences, in order to motivate and build valuable relationships with them.